Codeception/codeception.github.com/docs/ModulesAndHelpers.md

 ## Helpers

 Codeception doesn't restrict you to only the modules from the main repository.
 Your project might need your own actions added to the test suite.
-By running the `codecept generate:helper Name` command, you can generate custom module called 'Helper' in `tests/Support/Helper` directory.
+By running the `bootstrap` command, Codeception generates three dummy modules for you, one for each of the newly created suites.
+These custom modules are called 'Helpers', and they can be found in the `tests/_support` directory.

 ```php
 <?php